-The movie was released in 2008 and featured Ledger as Joker.
-Unfortunately, a few months before the film was released in the theatres, Heath passed away due to a drug overdose.
-This year, while receiving the Golden Globe Award for Oppenheimer, Nolan recalled the last time he was on the Golden Globes Awards stage when he took Heath’s award in his absence after the actor’s demise.
+The Dark Knight was released in 2008 and featured Ledger as Joker.
+Unfortunately, a few months before the film was released in the theatres, Heath Ledger passed away due to a drug overdose.
+While receiving the Golden Globe Award for Oppenheimer in 2024, Nolan recalled the last time he was on the Golden Globes Awards stage was when he took Ledger’s award in his absence after the actor’s demise.

 Trending

-Speaking of Heath Ledger’s voice as Joker, Christopher Nolan said, “There were moments when you go, ‘Oh, that’s exactly right,’ and there are moments when you go, ‘I hope this is good because I have no idea.'”
+According to IndieWire via Showbiz Cheatsheet, Christopher Nolan was unsure about Heath Ledger‘s Joker voice, and his crew was also confused about it.
+Speaking of Ledger’s voice as Joker, Christopher Nolan said, “There were moments when you go, ‘Oh, that’s exactly right,’ and there are moments when you go, ‘I hope this is good because I have no idea.'”
 He added, “The voice was certainly scary because it would shift in pitch.”

 The Dark Knight maker continued, “You never quite know which way the pitch is going to go with the voice.
 Just as the physical movements were [unpredictable], you didn’t know what he was going to do with his hands, the way he moved, it was always a surprise.
 The actual tone of his voice was a surprise, too.
 Sometimes threatening and sometimes more sing-song and light.”
 Nolan added that the actor’s performance confused the film’s crew.